sanyuktaadap/breast-cancer-classification/final_report.md

 generated](media/image3-2.png)
 **Fig. 4.
 Pandas Profile Report consisting of Histogram for area_mean**

-2. Exploratory Data Analysis: We plotted a Heatmap (Fig. 5) with normalized values of training data to determine the direct correlation between the variables.
+2. Exploratory Data Analysis: We plotted a heat map (Fig. 5) with normalized values of training data to determine the direct correlation between the variables.
 If we look closely at the darker shades of blue in the heatmap, we can observe that features related